Dr Sean Butcher

 I was appointed a Lecturer in Criminal Justice at the Law School in October 2018, having previously undertaken lecturer's posts in criminal justice at several UK universities.
 Since taking up my first post in 2011, much of my academic journey has centred around the delivery of high-quality teaching and learning.
 I have developed extensive experience of module design, delivery, management and administration, and have become an enthusiastic advocate for research-led teaching practice and the idea of teaching and scholarship as a source of serious intellectual inquiry in its own right.

 My teaching experience spans both traditional academic and vocational course settings, particularly in the area of police and policing studies - where I have designed and delivered undergraduate, postgraduate and foundation pre-join programmes and modules.
-I am currently drawing upon this experience as employability lead for the Law School's Criminal Justice and Criminology programmes.
+I am currently drawing upon this experience as Programme Manager for the MSc Criminal Justice & Criminology, and LLM Criminal Justice & Criminal Law.

 More broadly, to-date my academic career has largely consisted of a focus upon the nature of contemporary policing and police work.
 This includes completion of a Research and Improvement Leader Fellowship at CLAHRC Northwest London - a collaborative research network funded by the National Institute of Health Research.
 During this programme, I carried out research on multi-agency relationships and their impacts upon information-sharing within multi-agency safeguarding hubs (MASHs).